lngng/moDSTogether/README.md

 ## Contact
 raposo.ryan@gmail.com for questions, comments, and inquiries of any kind, at any time.

-Always looking for: things to learn, people to learn them from, opportunities to be useful.
+Always looking for: things to learn, people to learn them from, and opportunities to be useful.